-After having deleted a folder that contained some files (that should not be here) and emptied all my OneDrive trashes, I realized after a couple of minutes that I had deleted too much files (this kind of things can happen to everyone 😁)… I spent part of my evening trying to restore the data, found a tool to recover them and before giving up, I found this free tool that allowed me to recover all files🙏🏼
+After having deleted a folder that contained some files (that should not be here) and emptied all my OneDrive trashes, I realized after a couple of minutes that I had deleted too many files (this kind of thing can happen to everyone 😁)… I spent part of my evening trying to restore the data, found a tool to recover them, and before giving up, I found this free tool that allowed me to recover all files🙏🏼

 This kind of tool can save you a lot of time when you must merge folders with several files.

 In my case, I forget sometimes that I already created a folder this some files and I create a new one until I find again the old one 😑 Ouch!
 Do not panic, it is existing some tools that can help you to identify the changes and merge the files to finally have one folder up-to-date: